lfit/releng-docs/docs/jenkins-sandbox.rst

 Push jobs via Gerrit comment
 ----------------------------

 This is the easiest and fastest way to start using the Sandbox.
-This is the recommended default way to use the Sandbox since this does not require the user to install JJB or configure it at all.
+This is the recommended way to use the Sandbox since this does not require the user to install JJB on their local system.

-This is the recommended way to push jobs to the Sandbox system and does not require installation of Jenkins Job Builder locally.
+To push jobs to the Sandbox with the :ref:`jjb-deploy job

-To push jobs to the Sandbox with jjb-deploy, add a comment on the Gerrit patch from ci-management:
+<global-jjb:jjb-deploy>`, add a comment on any Gerrit patch from the
+ci-management repo using the following format:

 .. code-block:: bash

    jjb-deploy <job name>

 The resultant job's configuration reflects the same code the patch's code base in the Gerrit.
 The job pushed into the Sandbox will reflect the changes made in the patch.

 .. note::

-   You can use * wildcard for job names.
+   While you can use * wildcard for job names.
 This is not a good practice.
-   We highly recommended to use specific Jenkins job names instead.
+   We highly recommended to use specific Jenkins job names for the job you wish to test.

 .. _jjb-push-cli: